 You should organize your ideas and assumption by making a business plan.
 It should be from a long-run perspective (for five years) and has regard to all possible option your business can be about.
-Do not forget to include your localization, the number of employees and naturally the description of the thing you would handle in.
-Write in easy-to-read way, but try to be professional.
+Do not forget to include your localization, the number of employees and naturally the description of the thing you would handle it.
+Write in an easy-to-read way, but try to be professional.

-No matter if you want to open small business in China or you assume that you are going to create a great corporation, the business plan should also include financial issues.
-The projected profit and loss or assets, even these substantial ones like lands, buildings and equipment.
+No matter if you want to open a small business in China or you assume that you are going to create a great corporation, the business plan should also include financial issues.
+The projected profit and loss or assets, even these substantial ones like lands, buildings, and equipment.
 Keep in mind, that you also have to show your liabilities – debts, loans and so on.

 4. Registering a business in China

 Registering a business in China depends on the type of business structure you decide to choose.
 In general, it can be a long process and last about three to six months.
-For instance, if you want to operate under the representative office, you need to submit the application with State Administration of Industry and Commerce (SAIC).
-In WFOE case, you need to show all necessary documentation such as copy of business scope, propositions for Chinese names, certificate of incorporation, passport copies of investors (certified by Chinese embassy) and letter of authorizations.
+For instance, if you want to operate under the representative office, you need to submit the application with the State Administration of Industry and Commerce (SAIC).
+In WFOE case, you need to show all necessary documentation such as a copy of business scope, propositions for Chinese names, certificate of incorporation, passport copies of investors (certified by Chinese embassy) and letter of authorizations.

-WFOE registration procedures are related to name registration with SAIC, getting tax certificate by Taxation Bureau, opening a bank account and presenting the capital verification report.
+WFOE registration procedures are related to naming registration with SAIC, getting tax certificate by Taxation Bureau, opening a bank account and presenting the capital verification report.
 This process is also connected with paying some fees for incorporation services.
-For example, the cost of services of consulting company (which might be really useful due to the knowledge of law and experience) is about 2000 USD.
+For example, the cost of services of a consulting company (which might be really useful due to the knowledge of law and experience) is about 2000 USD.

 4.1 Open a bank account

-Opening a bank account is one of the conditions you are obliged to meet if you want to set up company in China.
+Opening a bank account is one of the conditions you are obliged to meet if you want to set up a company in China.
 The first thing here is to choose a bank – it could be one of the largest local and international banks which offer business banking services (Hang Seng Bank, ICBC, Citibank Chia, Bank of China).
 The chosen bank would require some documents according to the kind of business you run.
-Certainly, you need to prepare a confirmation of registration the company.
+Certainly, you need to prepare a confirmation of registration of the company.
 Do not forget about documents providing that your business is operational (e.g.

 There are two types of bank account that you, as a foreign-invested entity must provide: